kulvind3r/GamingGaiden/Readme.md

     - Install on multiple gaming pcs and share database to tracks games played, hours played for each pc separately.
 - #### UI and Statistics
     - Fast browser based UI with search and sorting.
 Quick view popup for recent games.
     - Multiple in depth statistics on gaming.
-Lifetime summary, monthly/yearly time analysis, most played games, games per emulator etc.
+Lifetime summary, Session count and lenght, Daily/Monthly/Yearly time analysis, most played games, games per emulator etc.
-    - Value for money analysis for gaming pc by calculating gaming cost per hour or per month.
+    - Value for money analysis for gaming pc, gaming cost per hour.
     - Integrated google image search for game icons / box art.
     - Mark games as Playing / Finished / On Hold / Dropped to track backlog completion.
 - #### Quality of Life Features